Tutorial: Reconnaissance playbook

 To test DNS reconnaissance, we'll use the native command-line tool, nslookup, to initiate a DNS zone transfer.
 DNS servers with correct configuration will refuse queries of this type and won't allow the zone transfer attempt.

 Sign into VictimPC, using the compromised JeffL credentials.
 Run the following command:

-Type server then the FQDN or IP address of the DC where the ATP sensor is installed.
+Type server then the FQDN or IP address of the DC where the Defender for Identity sensor is installed.